Carrie Coon

 Carrie Alexandra Coon (born January 24, 1981) is an American actress.
-Known for her portrayals of complex women on stage and screen, she has received a Critics' Choice Television Award, as well as nominations for three Primetime Emmy Awards and a Tony Award.
+She is known for her leading performances in numerous prestige television dramas as well as her performances on film and stage.

-On television, her breakout role was as widow Nora Durst in the drama series The Leftovers (2014–2017), for which she won the Critics' Choice Television Award for Best Actress in a Drama Series.
-She would later receive Primetime Emmy Award nominations for Outstanding Lead Actress in a Limited Series or Movie for her role as a police chief in the third season of the black comedy crime anthology series Fargo (2017), Outstanding Lead Actress in a Drama Series for playing the matriarch of a wealthy family in the period drama series The Gilded Age (2022–present), and her third for Outstanding Supporting Actress in a Drama Series for her role as a divorced lawyer in the third season of the satirical dramedy anthology series The White Lotus (2025).
+On television, her breakthrough role was as Nora Durst in the drama series The Leftovers (2014–2017), for which she won the Critics' Choice Award.
+She would gain further recognition playing a police chief in the third season of the black comedy crime anthology series Fargo (2017), a matriarch of a wealthy family in the period drama series The Gilded Age (2022–present), and a divorced lawyer in the third season of the satirical dramedy anthology series The White Lotus (2025), all of which earned her Primetime Emmy Award nominations, with The Gilded Age earning her two.

-She made her film debut in Gone Girl (2014), with further roles in films such as The Post (2017), Widows (2018), The Nest (2020), Boston Strangler (2023), and His Three Daughters (2024).
-She has also portrayed characters in blockbuster films such as Proxima Midnight in Avengers: Infinity War (2018) and its sequel Avengers: Endgame (2019), and the daughter of Egon Spengler in Ghostbusters: Afterlife (2021) and its sequel Ghostbusters: Frozen Empire (2024).
+She made her film debut in Gone Girl (2014), with subsequent roles in films such as The Post (2017), Widows (2018), The Nest (2020), Boston Strangler (2023), and His Three Daughters (2024).
+She has acted in blockbuster films, such as Avengers: Infinity War (2018) and its sequel Avengers: Endgame (2019), and Ghostbusters: Afterlife (2021) and its sequel Ghostbusters: Frozen Empire (2024).

 On stage, Coon made her Broadway debut as a naive newlywed in the revival of Who's Afraid of Virginia Woolf?
 (2012), for which she was nominated for the Tony Award for Best Featured Actress in a Play.
+She returned to Broadway playing a divorced waitress in the revival of the Tracy Letts play Bug (2026) for which she earned a nomination for the Tony Award for Best Actress in a Play.

 Early life and education

-Carrie Alexandra Coon was born in Copley, Ohio, on January 24, 1981, to Paula (née Ploenes) and John Coon.
+Carrie Alexandra Coon was born on January 24, 1981, in Copley, Ohio, to Paula (née Ploenes) and John Coon.
 She has an older sister, an older brother, and two younger brothers.
 She graduated from Copley High School in 1999, next attending the University of Mount Union, graduating in 2003 with a BA in English and Spanish.
 In 2006, she earned her MFA in acting from the University of Wisconsin–Madison.